cnlohr/cnballpit-vrc/README.md

  * Disabled change of ownership on collision on all objects.
  * Made sure the ownership settings were uniform across all objects.
  * Fixed layers some things were on, i.e. remove sphere-player collision.
+ * Make the balls emit preferentialy from the middle.

 ## Interesting
  * shader_billboardout modes.